 - Gives parents more time to focus on their children.
 Spending less time in conflict with each other (outside or inside the courtroom) allows parents more time to give the support, attention, and care their children need during times of family transition.

 - Improves communication.
 This is true for communication between co-parents and also communication between other family members.
 Children, for instance, can learn valuable lessons about effective communication by modeling after their parents.

-Interested in learning more about how parenting coordination can help your family?
+Interested in learning more about how parenting coordination can help you co-parent amicably?
 Contact us Couples Thrive today.